nhodang99/TraceTerminalPlus/README.md

 - Open and convert txt file, save file

 ## To do list
+- Disable autoscroll working incorrectly if scroll down to the end of the view (only when at the end)
-- Some time receive the wrong trace order
+- Sometimes receive the wrong trace order (under monitoring)
 - Custom highlights
 - Searching
 - Connect to remote host only, serial host only